• Skip to primary navigation

 Any unusual symptoms your cat may be exhibiting could be cause for concern.
 Many household plants can cause gastrointestinal symptoms like drooling, diarrhea, and vomiting.
 If your cat has any of these signs, do not ignore them and seek veterinary help immediately.
 If your cat starts vomiting for an unknown reason and you see plant material in the vomit, be suspicious of poisonous plant ingestion and do your detective work accordingly.
 These are the most common signs of poisoning in cats:

-What to do if your cat ate something toxic
+What to do if your cat eats something toxic

 As in all matters of poisoning, it is important to remember: the dosage makes the poison, and cats are no exception.
 More serious symptoms are expected when a greater quantity is consumed, and sicker, younger, or smaller cats are more likely to be seriously affected.
 While some plants, such as lilies, can be deadly when even trace amounts are ingested, other plants have to be consumed in large amounts to produce any symptoms at all.
 Regardless, any time a cat consumes any type of plant, even one that is considered non-toxic or safe, it’s still possible for an upset stomach to result.